Breadcrumb

 Simple laser treatment

 Simple laser vein treatment is done on the outside of your skin.
 It can treat spider veins and tiny varicose veins just under the skin's surface.
 Usually, more than one laser session is needed.
-They are scheduled every 6 to 12 weeks, as prescribed by your doctor.
-(If you have poor blood circulation feeding these tiny veins, the larger "feeder" vein must first be treated with surgery, endovenous laser or radiofrequency treatment, or sclerotherapy.)
+They may be scheduled every few weeks, as prescribed by your doctor.
+(If you have poor blood circulation feeding these tiny veins, the larger "feeder" vein must first be treated with surgery, endovenous ablation, or sclerotherapy.)

 Endovenous laser treatment

 Endovenous laser treatment can treat larger varicose veins in the legs.
 A laser fibre is passed through a thin tube (catheter) into the vein.
 While doing this, the doctor watches the vein on a duplex ultrasound screen.
-Laser is less painful than vein ligation and stripping, and it has a shorter recovery time.
-Only local anesthesia or a light sedative is needed for laser treatment.
-(For ligation and stripping, general anesthesia is used to put you to sleep.)
+Local anesthesia or a light sedative is used.

 What To Expect

 You will be able to walk after the treatment, and recovery typically is short.
-You are likely to be able to return to your normal daily routine after simple laser treatment.
+You are likely to be able to return to your normal daily routine right away after simple laser treatment.

-After endovenous laser treatment, you will wear compression stockings for 1 week or more.
-To follow up, your doctor will use duplex ultrasound to make sure that the vein is closed.footnote 1
+After endovenous laser treatment, you will wear compression bandages or stockings.
+Your doctor will tell you how long to wear them.
+To follow up, your doctor will use duplex ultrasound to make sure that the vein is closed.

 Why It Is Done

 Simple laser treatment is done for small spider veins and tiny varicose veins.
-This is sometimes a second treatment step, after a larger varicose vein has been treated with surgery, endovenous laser or radiofrequency treatment, or sclerotherapy.
+This is sometimes a second treatment step, after a larger varicose vein has been treated with surgery, endovenous ablation, or sclerotherapy.

-Endovenous laser treatment is used to close off a larger varicose vein, instead of using surgery to remove it.
+Endovenous laser treatment is used to close off a larger varicose vein.

 Learn more